aosabook/500lines/dagoba/chapter.md

 We're out of the driver loop now: the query has ended, the results are in, and we just need to process and return them.
 If any gremlin has its result set we'll return that, otherwise we'll return the gremlin's final vertex.
 Are there other things we might want to return?
 What are the tradeoffs here?

+## Aliases

+TODO

+Pipes that transform to other pipes (really just query transformers)

+## Query transformers

+TODO

 ## Performance

 All production graph databases share a very particular performance characteristic: graph traversal queries are constant time with respect to total graph size. [footnote: The fancy term for this is "index-free adjacency".]
-In a non-graph database, asking for the list of someone's friends can require time proportional to the number of entries, because in the naive case you have to look at every entry.
+In a non-graph database, asking for the list of someone's friends can require time proportional to the number of entries, because in the naive worst-case you have to look at every entry.
 The means if a query over ten entries takes a millisecond then a query over ten million entries will take almost two weeks.
 Your friend list would arrive faster if sent by Pony Express! [footnote: Though only in operation for 18 months due to the arrival of the transcontinental telegraph and the outbreak of the American Civil War, the Pony Express is still remembered today for delivering mail coast to coast in just ten days.]

 To alleviate this dismal performance most databases index over oft-queried fields, which turns an O(n) search into an O(log n) search.
-This gives considerably better search time performance, but at the cost of some write performance and a lot of space -- indices can easily double the size of a database.
-Much of the modern DBA's role lies in carefully balancing these time/space tradeoffs and tediously tending to the index garden, weeding out unneeded indices and adding new ones when necessary. [replace this]
+This gives considerably better search performance, but at the cost of some write performance and a lot of space -- indices can easily double the size of a database.
+Careful balancing of the space/time tradeoffs of indices is part of the perpetual tuning process for most databases.

 Graph databases sidestep this issue by making direct connections between vertices and edges, so graph traversals are just pointer jumps: no need to read through everything, no need for indices.
 Now finding your friends has the same price regardless of total number of people in the graph, with no additional space cost or write time cost.
 One downside to this approach is that the pointers work best when the whole graph is in memory on the same machine.
-Sharding a graph across multiple machines is still an active area of research. [footnote: point to a couple graph theory papers on NP-completeness of optimal splitting, but also some practical takes on this that mostly work ok]
+Sharding a graph across multiple machines is still an active area of research.
+[TODO footnote: point to a couple graph theory papers on NP-completeness of optimal splitting, but also some practical takes on this that mostly work ok]

 We can see this at work in the microcosm of Dagoba if we replace the functions for finding edges.
 Here's a naive version that searches through all the edges in linear time.
 It harkens back to our very first implementation, but uses all the structures we've since built.